Heberden Coin Room

 About the department

 The Heberden Coin Room houses a systematic and comprehensive collection of some three hundred thousand coins and medals.
-It has an academic staff of seven and is a leading international centre for teaching and research in numismatics and monetary history.
+It has an academic staff of nine and is a leading international centre for teaching and research in numismatics and monetary history.

 The history of the collection goes back to the seventeenth century, although the Coin Room itself was opened only in 1922.
 It was formed by combining the original holdings of the Bodleian Library and the Ashmolean Museum with over sixty former private and college collections.

 The Museum includes a major Money Gallery, numismatic displays in 24 other galleries, and a Coin Study Room for visitors and numismatic teaching.

 The Heberden Coin Room is one of the leading international coin cabinets, with particular strengths in the fields of Greek, Roman, Celtic, Byzantine, Medieval, Islamic, Indian, and Chinese coinages.
 It also holds collections of paper money, tokens, jetons, and commemorative and art medals.